 Tools and road-maps

-Built from the ground up to help deliver more customer and commercial value.
+Designed from the ground up to build adaptive, resilient businesses and systematically deliver more customer and commercial value.

 Embedded throughout everything we do is a deep rooted focus on evidence-based decision making, customer outcomes, economic benefits, differential advantage, growth, innovation, customer and commercial value.

 Our integrated tools and road-maps are designed to reinforce this focus through systematic approaches, data and insight that deliver quantified, executable strategies and tactics.
 But, it's not just about the methods and tools, it's about ensuring your teams are able to use these tools for continuous improvement, independent of any unnecessary external consulting intervention.

 8 tools in adaptomy DNA

 1. adaptomy DNA framework and disciplines

 Our adaptomy DNA model is being used by clients to accelerate change, systematically re-engineer 'front end' operations and build capability in 38 strategic disciplines that drive customer value, differential advantage and growth.
 The model has two dimensions: